Bang Camaro

 Bang Camaro is an American hard rock band from Boston, Massachusetts.
-Founded by guitarists Bryn Bennett and Alex Necochea in 2005, it is composed of members of various indie rock bands from the area.
+Founded by guitarists Bryn Bennett and Alejandro Necochea in 2005, it is composed of members of various indie rock bands from the area.
 In 2009, the group is signed with Black Sword Records, 8th Impression Music, and Fontana/Universal.

 Musical style and influences

 The band is composed of a bassist, a drummer, two guitarists, and a lead singer complement drawing from a pool of eight to twelve vocalists.
 The basic song structure highlights catchy choruses and integrates frequent guitar solos.

 The band cites as influences Elvis Presley and Buddy Holly, plus metal bands such as Iron Maiden, Skid Row, Def Leppard, and Dokken.
-Discussing their anthem rock style, band member Alex Necochea said, "We're really not heavy metal.
+Discussing their anthem rock style, band member Alejandro Necochea said, "We're really not heavy metal.
 I think our focus is more on writing great singles, as best as we can make them.
 That's just something Bryn and I grew up on.
-We're big fans of melody and big driving hooks, that sort of thing."
+We're big fans of melody and big driving hooks."